History of Clothing - Aprons - Practical and Decorative Fashion Classics

 - A pinafore is an apron that features more fabric over the shoulders than a conventional full or bib apron.
 Pinafores often include decorative ruffles, or 'wings' of fabric above the shoulder.
 Often worn by little girls, a pinafore is not worn merely for work, but worn as an attractive garment that can be trimmed with ribbons or bows.

 Though the pinafore is a garment of the past, pinafores are familiar to us through classic characters such as the famous doll, Raggedy Ann, and in John Tennial's famous illustrations of Alice (In Wonderland).
+Dorothy wears a blue and while gingham apron in the Wizard of Oz.

 Aprons Through the Ages